 Everyone was keen to tell us that Malta was suffering a drought and there had been no real rain for eighteen months or so.
 We sympathised with them of course but secretly hoped that the drought and the hot weather would last just a few more days!

 Every village in Malta and Gozo has a church the size of a medieval cathedral and all have a story of how it was paid for and built by the residents of the village and Mellieha is no exception.
 It is indeed a grand structure standing in the most prominent place in the village with glorious views in all directions.

-This time we were pleased to find that the shelter was open for business so purchased our good value tickets at only €2.40 and went through the entrance and immediately underground.
+This time we were pleased to find that the shelter was open for business, there was a man at a desk who looked old enough to have helped build the tunnels who gave us some information and we purchased our good value tickets at only €2.40 each and went through the entrance and immediately underground.

 These shelters were cut into the rock all over Mellieha and the rest of Malta during the war because the island has the unenviable record for being the most bombed place in all of Europe.
-To be specific and before someone picks me up on this point, I am talking about the longest sustained bombing campaign and not the most destructive.
+To be specific and before someone picks me up on this point, I am talking about the longest sustained bombing campaign and not the greatest amount of tonnage or even the most destructive.